Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Alternative workflow

-In this solution, we have chosen radio buttons for the info page where users are required to specify whether they meet the requirements to use the form.
+In this solution, we have chosen radio buttons for the info page where users must specify whether they meet the requirements to use the form.
 The option 'No' has been pre-selected, so users must actively choose to use the form.

-As an alternative to radio buttons, checkboxes or dropdown menus can be used.
+You can use checkboxes or dropdown menus as an alternative to radio buttons.

 ![Screenshot of updated info page.
 Image](infoside-screenshot.png "Updated info page")

-A new page has been added to which users are directed if they do not confirm that they meet the requirements (track 1).
+We have added a new page to show users who don't meet the service requirements (track 1).

 ![Screenshot of alternative workflow: this form is not for you](side-ikke-for-deg-screenshot.png "New page: This form is not for you")